openeuler-mirror/signatrust/docs/support-ca.md

 **Alternative**: Add CRL generation support in the rust-openssl library is also an option, but it's not a trivial task.

 CRL update will be performed by the control server periodically, for every CA and ICA it's every 7 days, we will check the `update_at` column of the `x509_crl_content` table and compare it with the current time.
-The `x509_crl_revoked` will be updated based on two conditions:
+The `x509_keys_revoked` will be updated based on two conditions:
-1. Add: when a certificate is revoked, and it's signed by the corresponding CA/ICA.
+1. Add: when an EE certificate is revoked, and it's issued by the corresponding CA/ICA.
 2. Remove: when a certificate is deleted.
+3. Add: when a CA or ICA on the chain has been compromised, all the certificates signed by the CA/ICA will be added to the list, this behaviour is defined in [RFC2560](https://datatracker.ietf.org/doc/html/rfc2560#section-2.7)
+#### OSCP detail
+We need to set up an OSCP server to support the OSCP request, and this will be described in detail within another proposal.